 - Have sustained a substantial loss of employment

-Jobseeker's Benefit is normally paid for 12 months, after which time you may qualify for Jobseeker's Allowance.
-If you have less than 260 PRSI contributions paid since first entering employment Jobseeker's Benefit will only be paid for 9 months instead of the full 12 months.
+Jobseeker's Benefit is normally paid for a maximum of 9 months, after which time you may applyf for the means tested Jobseeker's Allowance payment.
+If you have less than 260 PRSI contributions paid since first entering employment Jobseeker's Benefit will only be paid for 6 months instead of the full 9 months.

 To qualify for JB your PRSI record must include: